jeremyfouquet/unlock-client-side/README.md

 NodeJs supported by angular 14 is ^14.15.0 || ^16.10.0

 ## Development server
+Launch Server side application nodeJs before to run it.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
-Launch Server side application before to run it.

 ## Code scaffolding